ArataKagan/data-analysis-nd/Project_01/README.md

-##Inferential Statistics Project: Test A Perceptual Phenomenon
+<H1>Inferential Statistics Project: Test A Perceptual Phenomenon</H1>

 In this project, I will investigate a classic phenomenon from experimental psychology called the Stroop Effect.
 Please refer to <a href='https://www.verywellmind.com/what-is-the-stroop-effect-2795832'> this link </a>